astropy/astropy/docs/coordinates/frames.rst

 Using and Designing Coordinate Frames
 -------------------------------------

-.. todo:: rewrite for APE5
+.. todo:: rewrite for APE5: @eteq

 The key concept is that a
 registry of all the transformations is used to determine which